 Summary

 In this lesson, students will critically examine how literary elements contribute to the theme of a text.
 Students will explore universal theme sets by examining pictures and engaging in the Four Corners strategy.
 Students will then identify a universal theme within a text by using the Why-Lighting strategy to analyze its setting, imagery, diction, and characterization.
-Finally, students will create a multi-genre representation of text's theme before engaging in a Gallery Walk to view other students' creations.
+Finally, students will create a multi-genre representation of the text's theme before engaging in a Gallery Walk to view other students' creations.
 This lesson can be used as a companion to the lesson "Growing Themes."

 Essential Question(s)